lapd-c/acamps.github.io/_drafts/scripts/pre-push.markdown

 {% set highlight bash %}
-n example hook script to verify what is about to be pushed.
+# An example hook script to verify what is about to be pushed.
 Called by "git
 # push" after it has checked the remote status, but before anything has been
 # pushed.
 If this script exits with a non-zero status nothing will be pushed.
 #